 On 31 December 2018 Ince & Co was placed into administration and purchased by listed firm Gordon Dadds.
 It left behind most of its international offices (Cologne, Dubai, Hamburg, Hong Kong, Le Havre, Marseille, Monaco, Paris, Piraeus, Singapore).
 The following is a profile of the legacy firm of Ince & Co.

 Shipping firms tend to have a slightly more relaxed attitude to hours than more corporate finance-driven practices, and that seems to be the case here.
-Assistants say that hours are generally civilised in all areas, and trainees told the RollOnFriday 2016 survey that there was an "excellent work/life balance", and that while they may not be the highest paid trainees, "we can enjoy hobbies instead of slogging away on cases" all night.
-A senior associate vouched in the 2015 survey that they, "Get to leave on time or even a bit early most days - a vast improvement on previous job at a Magic Circle firm".
+Assistants have said that hours were generally civilised in all areas, and, pre-takeover by Gordon Dadds, trainees told the RollOnFriday Firm of the Year survey that there was an "excellent work/life balance", and that while they may not be the highest paid trainees, "we can enjoy hobbies instead of slogging away on cases" all night.
+A senior associate vouched in the 2015 survey that they "Get to leave on time or even a bit early most days - a vast improvement on previous job at a Magic Circle firm".
 Facetime doesn't seem to be an issue: "you are expected to put in the work when needed", said a junior associate, "but you are certainly not expected to stay late just for the sake of it".
-It's "very sensible" agreed a colleague in 2016.
+It's "very sensible" agreed a colleague.

 The firm's profitability stumbled in 2012/13, resulting in 10 fee-earners and six staff being made redundant in the shipping team.
 In 2014, 33 staff were made redundant.
 And revenues continued declining.In 2015, the firm blamed "current market conditions, particularly in the firm's specialist sectors", saying that they, "remain challenging due to the continued downturn in the market – most notably in the shipping industry".
 Juniors in 2016 told the RollOnFriday survey, "the money wagon has stopped rolling along", while a partner said there had been a "continued fall in staff motivation over the last 18 months".

 In 2015 it slipped to 16th place.
-Though that's a drop, it was still a good result (there were 54 firms in the survey) and it's a sign of the high regard staff hold the firm that they were positive about the problems.
+Though that's a drop, it was still a good result (there were 54 firms in the survey) and it's a sign of the high regard staff held the firm that they were positive about the problems.
 Yes, the firm "has been through a difficult year", said a junior associate, "but there is a real drive to make things change - so hopefully the results will show".
 Others agreed that the firm was doing its best to make things better.
 "The way people are managed and communication with the staff could be better", said one, "though, to be fair, they are working on it".
 Many respondents said the firm remained packed to the gills with "approachable and friendly", "generally lovely" people.

 But in the 2016 survey it plummeted to 10th from bottom.
 Chief amongst concerns was lack of work and, consequently, job security.
 "Every day brings something new", said one lawyer: "redundancies, leaving drinks, folks in floods of tears".
 Another said there was "plenty of time to relax" - but only because there's "not much work around".
 A colleague rued, "I'm probably next to be kicked out".
 Another cited "haemorrhaging partners/fee earners/staff" and the associated bad press.
 The rainbows "were an illusion", said another, "much like the covering of an oil slick".
 As for the unicorn, "it was violently *#*@ed before being sold on to the glue factory to help recoup operational costs".

 Ince went into administration and was purchased by Gordon Dadds, which then rebranded itself as Ince Gordon Dadds, and then as Ince.
 So at least you know it has a brand worth keeping.